vivekpandey790/Learn-Node-js/README.md

 * This keyword
 * bind(), call() and apply ()
 * Generators
-* Stram in Node JS
+* Stream in Node JS
 * Express in Node JS
 * Custom implementation of your own method in node modules.
 * Cluster and child process ---Advance for highly scalable solution